thehackerwithin/berkeley/docs/index.md

 ## When:

-Wednesdays at 5pm (Berkeley time -- starting officially at 5:10, but have a friendly chat from 5:00-5:10 if you like).
-While the main session should occupy less than an hour, the lightning talks and hacking session usually go on until 6:30pm.
+Mondays at 4pm (Berkeley time -- starting officially at 4:10, but have a friendly chat from 4:00-4:10 if you like).
+While the main session should occupy less than an hour, the lightning talks and hacking session usually go on until 5:30pm.
 See the [upcoming topics list]({{ site.url }}/upcoming.html) or the [calendar](http://bit.ly/1cqFKuh) for the topic for this week.